manweile/MusicProcessing/.github/instructions/python.instructions.md

     2. Constants
     3. Errors
     4. Classes
-- add an plain `#` inline comment that explains the purpose of the placeholder comment
+- all imports have an `# ...` comment where `...` explains the purpose of the import statement.
-  - The inline comment must never exceed column 150.
+  - The entire import statement plus same line comment must never exceed column 150.
+  - use the shortest possible comment that clearly conveys the purpose of the import.
+  - if the import statement does not exceed column 61, and the comment is less than 90 characters,
-    - place the inline comment after the import statement starting on line 61 if there is room.
+    - place the comment after the import statement on the same line, starting at column 61.
+  - if the import statement does not exceed column 61, but the comment is 90 characters or more,
+    - place the comment immediately before the import statement.
+  - if the import statement exceeds column 61,
-    - place the inline comment immediately before the import statement if the import statement exceeds column 61.
+    - place the comment immediately before the import statement.
 - For all subgroups, imports via `import` come first, followed by `from ... import ...` statements
   - Maintain consistent comment annotations and alphabetical order in `import` and `from ... import ...` statements.
 - Leave a blank line after each subgroup.